-As a registered Bahá'í in the United States, I am automatically subscribed to The American Bahá'í, a magazine that talks about continuing developments regarding the growth of the Bahá'í Faith in the U.S. In any case, my latest issue of The American Bahá'í came in a plastic bag with a label affixed to it from … Continue reading “the american baha’i” merges with…”automania?”
+As a registered Bahá'í in the United States, I am automatically subscribed to The American Bahá'í, a magazine that talks about continuing developments regarding the growth of the Bahá'í Faith in the U.S. In any case, my latest issue of The American Bahá'í came in a plastic bag with a label affixed to it from … Continue reading “The American Baha’i” merges with… “Automania?”

-We're down to less than sixty days before the finish of the chest-beating, truth-twisting, anything-but-informative ritual know as the American presidential election.
-As a both a Bahá'í and the holder of a Bachelor's Degree in Political Science, I'm a firm believer in avoiding partisan politics.
-In addition to inhibiting world unity and making me feel … Continue reading everything you know about politics is wrong (spitting out the political konvention kool-aid version)
+Soundtrack in my head: Green Day, "American Idiot" geralt / Pixabay We're down to less than sixty days before the finish of the chest-beating, truth-twisting, anything-but-informative ritual know as the American presidential election and the respective political conventions.
+As a both a Bahá'í and the holder of a Bachelor's Degree in Political Science, I'm a … Continue reading everything we know about politics is wrong (spitting out the political conventions kool-aid version)

 Soundtrack in my head: Melanie, "Lay Down" JonKline / Pixabay I came up with the phrase "A Hundred Hands Will Catch You" based on a line from a poem I wrote years ago.
 I knew that the title would catch people's attention and make people think, but it has always occurred to me that it … Continue reading working with those hundred hands that could potentially catch you in the future

 Soundtrack in my head: Liz Phair, "Supernova" I snapped this photo of an early morning sunrise over Green Lake as I found myself up early on a Saturday morning at the Baha'i Conference with nothing to do but reflect.
 There has been a lot for me to reflect on and think about as I've made … Continue reading a fire but no owie at the Baha’i conference